Club Rules and Training Tips

 MUTUAL BENEFIT AND WELFARE = RESPECT

 There is no need to bow to the instructors but do show respect for them by stopping your activities immediately when they address the class.
 Do not practice techniques that are not currently being worked on.
 This would be called a ‘private clinic’ and is not tolerated.
-Have fun but train hard; refrain from holding ‘tea parties’ which reflects a poor training spirit.
+Have fun but train hard; refrain from holding on-the-mat ‘tea parties’ which reflects a poor training spirit.

 We are not a ‘competitive’ club; we compete with each other in a challenging and respectful way.
 We learn from each other, regardless of age, size, sex, or rank.